-- Alliance Organizations are working in at least 2130 languages.
+- Alliance organisations are working in at least 2,608 languages.

-- Alliance Organizations are involved in work in at least 132 countries.
+- Alliance organisations are involved in work in at least 141 countries.

-- Alliance Organizations have been involved in the translation of New Testaments or Bibles in at least 1594 languages.
+- Over their history, Alliance organisations have been involved in the translation of New Testaments or Bibles in at least 1,865 languages.

-- Alliance Organizations have been involved in the translation of at least one published Bible book in an additional 824 languages.
+- Over their history, Alliance organisations have been involved in translating Scripture portions in an additional 996 languages.

 Statistics are rarely as simple as the numbers imply

-Scripture access statistics are not as simple as they seem at first glance.
-We strive to give an accurate snapshot of the main numbers, but the data is actually a bit more complex than that.
-For example, translation need is not as simple as determining which languages do or do not have Scripture.
-Most of the languages with only “some Scripture” are in need of more, and even full Bibles undergo revisions from time to time.
-Also, comparisons with previous annual reports are challenging and sometimes not possible, due to ongoing changes and improvements in data definitions and collecting methods.
+Even though we strive to provide an accurate snapshot, Scripture access statistics are complex.
+For example, determining translation need is not as simple as determining which languages do or do not have Scripture.
+Most of the languages with “some Scripture” need more, and even full Bibles often undergo revisions.
+Also, comparisons with previous annual statistics are challenging and sometimes not useful, as data definitions and collection methods improve.

-A new way of measuring Bible Translation Progress
+A better way of measuring Bible translation progress

 Statistics provide one lens through which to measure progress in worldwide Bible translation.
-Progress involves not just publishing translations but changed lives as people encounter God through his Word and as the worldwide Bible translation movement moves toward greater unity in Christ.
+The real stories are found in changed lives and communities as people encounter God through his Word, and as the worldwide church moves toward greater unity in Christ.

-Alliance leaders have begun to explore other important measurements of progress such as:
+Alliance organisations continue to explore other important indicators of progress such as:

 - How are language communities experiencing life-changing impact from Scripture?

-- Are churches increasingly taking ownership over the work of Bible translation?
+- Are churches increasingly taking leadership in the work of Bible translation?

-- Are churches, communities, and organizations partnering more effectively to carry out the work of translation together?
+- Are churches, communities, and organisations partnering more effectively to carry out the work of translation together?